NGWPC/ngencerf-server/README.md

 # psql -h localhost -U postgres
 ```

-When you run `runCerf.sh` for the first time, or after dropping all tables from the database, include the `--load-static` option.
+When you run `runCerf.sh` for the first time, or after dropping all tables from the database or if the gages have been changed,  include the `--load-static` option.
 For example,
 ```
 ./runCerf.sh --load-static